 38. Podcast editing

 Podcasts are booming, but not every podcaster has the time or skills to edit episodes, which leaves plenty of scope for editors to take this task off their plate.
-Offering podcast editing services allows you to leverage growing demand with very little upfront cost - just a reliable computer, editing software, and headphones.

-Some podcasts are audio-only, while many choose to add video into their content for extra shareability on social media.
+Some podcasts are audio-only, while many choose to add video to their content for extra shareability on social media.
 Initially, free software will do just fine for editing audio.
 As your client base grows, you can reinvest in premium tools to streamline production.

 - The top podcast monetization platforms revealed